ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 subnet-cli create subnet
 ```

-To create a subnet in the local network:
+To create a subnet on the local network:

 ```bash
 subnet-cli create subnet \